 Thus, the great 'Mahishasura' or the Buffalo-king was born.
 No sooner was he granted his wish than he started pillaging the earth and killing innocent lives.
 This unsettled the Gods but they could not do anything.
 The Gods wanted to get rid of him.

-They created a Woman with superpowers from all of the Gods.
+They created a Woman with superpowers from all of the Gods put together.
 She was a Goddess of power and light.
 She possessed the most powerful weapons gifted to her by each of the Gods.
-She was the great Goddess Durga, who had ten hands.
+She was the great Goddess Durga, who had ten hands and infinite prowess combined with an unmatched beauty.
 She defeated the Evil Mahishasura and gained victory over him.

-This is the reason why Goddess Durga is the most worshipped Goddess during Dussehra.
+This is the reason why Goddess Durga is also worshipped during Dussehra, besides prayers being offered to Lord Rama.
+It is said that Lord Rama had offered prayers to the Goddess before heading on to battle with kind Ravana, and thus achieved victory.
 Invoking her powers through prayer is said to remove all the obstacles in the worshipper's life.
-She is the epitome of Triumph of good over evil.
+She is the epitome of triumph of good over evil.
 Her divine presence helps her worshippers obtain immense power.

 With the essence being the same, the festival is celebrated with a little variation throughout the country.

-The northern part of India celebrates Dussehra by burning effigies of Ravana and staging plays based on the events of Ramayana.
+The entire India, especially the northern regions celebrate Dussehra by staging plays based on the events of Ramayana.
 In Gujarat, all the nine days of Navratri are grandly celebrated by wearing colourful costumes and playing garba.
 West Bengal sees major worshipping of all the avatars of Maa Durga on each day of the Navratri.

-South India celebrates the festival by dedicating three days each for Goddess Lakshmi, Saraswati and Durga, who are the Goddesses of Wealth, Knowledge and Power.
-The Mysore Dussehra festival is famous in the whole country with the royal family carrying out grand processions with pomp and grandeur.
+South India celebrates the festival by dedicating three days each for Goddess Lakshmi, Saraswati and Durga, who are the Goddesses of Wealth, Knowledge and Power respectively.
+The Mysore Dussehra festival is famous throughout the whole country with the royal family carrying out grand processions with pomp and grandeur.
 People from near and far come to witness this exotic display of religion and culture.